PLEASE NOTE: March 22 Kirtan is cancelled. May All Beings Be Happy, Peaceful and in Wellness.

 Kirtan is a call and response style of singing in community.
 It is a spiritual practise that is one of surrender and devotion.
 The devotion to love and bringing that impulse to the world is the basis of joining our voices in universal heart song.
 By singing divine names and mantra a deep love can awaken, bringing a sense of the beautiful light that we truly are.

-Sai Community Kirtan Creating Love and Connection Every month at Divine Love Studio Location 493704 Baptist Church Road, Priceville ON, West Grey Time 10:30am-12:30pm Followed by Vegetarian Potluck Donation for the food bank welcome.
+Sai Community Kirtan Creating Love and Connection Every month at Tracy's Home Studio Location 314601 Highway #6 Durham ON, West Grey Time 10:30am-12:00pm Followed by Vegetarian Potluck Donation for the food bank welcome.

 Sai Community Kirtan

 What is Sai Community Kirtan?
 It is all of us.
 We create and co-create the magic together.
-Marie-Eve Perreault, Pat Sandford, Tracy Young and Surya Leigh Mellor have come together to create Sai Community Kirtan.
+Marie-Eve Perreault, Pat Sandford, Tracy Young, Alison Graham, Myla Dunker and Surya Leigh Mellor have come together to create Sai Community Kirtan.
 They bring their love of Bhakti together to share mantra with community.
 Their aim is to keep it fun, inclusive and full of love.

 Kirtan, the call and response singing of songs praising the name of Life Life in its many forms.
 Open to everyone, this accessible and participatory approach leaves us with a powerful sense of connectedness that occurs in the process of singing together.
 It is so refreshing, healing and empowering to reconnect with others in this way in the midst of our separate and busy lives.
 With the simple repetition of mantra combined with loving melodies, we can experience our hearts grow to include all.
 As the Call and Response Foundation puts it, "A mantra is an instrument of the mind, a powerful sound or vibration that one can use to enter into a heightened state of awareness and a deep connection to the heart.
 It is said that mantras work with the body's physiology to regulate and balance internal states - in a sense, flipping on the happiness switch.
 The call and response approach encourages listeners to become participants as they repeat simple mantras along with the musicians.
 Mantra music comes in many forms including kirtan, and ancient Indian practice of call and response chanting that is a the core of bhakti yoga or the yoga of devotion.
 Chanting has been practiced for thousands of years by diverse cultures and is now undergoing a renaissance in the west.
 More than just music; chanting is a contemplative practice in the vein of meditation and yoga.
 It promotes community, peace and conscious living." - Marie-Eve